|

 logging in to theremote system and starting your desired program.

-the remote Unix host, and start the specified program. $my_display
+connect to the remote Unix host, and start the specified program.

-will be substituted for your IP addpress automatically.
-This works
+$my_display will be substituted for your IP addpress

 |